A passionate and inspiring storyteller

 Inevitably, a frenetic career as one of London’s top editors followed.
 Movies including ‘Good to Go’, ‘Almonds & Raisins’ (during which there were endless midnight calls from Orson Welles!), TV features ‘Roots, Rock, Reggae’ and series ‘Your Life in Their Hands’ and music videos, led to a sleep deprived existence and extensive global travel.

-Troubled by the Russian invasion of Afghanistan Kevin changed track and co-directed the Emmy nominated ‘When Night Comes to Khandahar.’
+Troubled by the invasion in Afghanistan Kevin changed track and co-directed the Emmy nominated ‘When Night Comes to Khandahar.’
 While filming he was captured by a Mujahideen group and interrogated.
 He escaped by motorcycle and but was pursued by Russian troops for 3 days.
 Kevin finally crossed the border into Pakistan with all rolls of film intact.
 He was the first director to film using a night sight.

 More music videos followed – Musical Youth, Clash, Big Audio Dynamite, New Order, Echo & the Bunnymen, Depeche Mode etc. Eventually, Chris Blackwell asked him to direct Sly Dunbar and Robbie Shakespeare’s ‘Make ’em Move,’ featuring a young Neneh Cherry.
 Instantly notorious, banned by the UK and US networks it drew Kevin to the attention of the Advertising Industry.